dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 The complex text above contains a link to the resource `obj_0003`, which is defined in the same XML file.
 It also contains a link to  the resource `http://rdfh.ch/4123/nyOODvYySV2nJ5RWRdmOdQ`, which already exists on the DSP server.

-For simple texts, it is not advised to add XML-"pretty-print" whitespaces after line breaks, because they will be taken into the text field as they are.
+For simple texts, it is not advised to add XML-"pretty-print" whitespaces or line breaks, because they will be taken into the text field as they are.